 The above setup will offer sufficient clearance to prevent rubbing and scrubbing at full lock.
 Always make sure you opt for high-grade quality steel spacers, and not cheap aluminum versions.
 Make sure you fit a 1/4″ spacer on the rear to prevent the tire chaffing on the rear leaf packs.

 Running 35 inch tires on a Ram Dually (Spacers vs Aftermarket rims)

 When doing any big tire upgrade, there’s always the inexpensive method and then there’s the correct method.
 With this being said, there are many Dually owners who’ve opted for spacers instead of fitting an aftermarket rim without any hassles at all.

-However, if you really want to run 35’s on the dually, if possible, invest in a set of rims that does not require wheel spacers.
+However, if you really want to run 35’s on the dually, if possible, invest in a set of rims that do not require wheel spacers.
 You are far better off going with a wider wheel with the correct width and offset.
-This will allow you to maintain the carrying capacity of the truck, since they are properly sized and designed for the larger tires you intend to run.
+This will allow you to maintain the carrying capacity of the truck since they are properly sized and designed for the larger tires you intend to run.
 Just make sure you find a decent aftermarket set that doesn’t look tacky.

 Going bigger tires might look awesome, however, you want to limit how big you go, especially if you still want to maintain the full functionality of your truck.
 Bigger isn’t always better since the bigger you go, the more modifications you’ll need to make as well as adjusting your speedometer reading.
 For the best all-around upgrade, we recommend not going bigger than 37”